gwanen/jsonplaceholder-post-cypress/README.md

 ## Description

-The tests are consisted by 15 basic test cases to assert returns from [API](https://jsonplaceholder.typicode.com/posts) that Surplus Indonesia has provided.
+The tests are consisted by 15 basic test cases to assert returns from [API](https://jsonplaceholder.typicode.com/posts) that provided.

 ## Requirements
 1. NodeJS